Enrolling your child in school

 If your child is four years old by 30 June, they are eligible to go to kindergarten at the start of the following year.

 If they were born after 1 July, they will be eligible to start kindergarten the year after.
-The Hello Kindergarten! booklet gives you an idea of what to expect when your child starts kindergarten.
+The Kindergarten Curriculum Guidelines gives you an idea of what to expect when your child starts kindergarten.

 This is the first compulsory year of schooling in WA and your child must be enrolled at school and attend every day.
 Visit the Enrolling in school page for more information.